MinchinWeb/openttd-metalibrary/ReadMe.txt

             - Checks whether a certain Station accepts a given cargo
             - Returns null if the StationID or CargoID are invalid
-            - Returns true or false, depending on if the cargo is accepted
+            - Returns true or false, depending on if the cargo is accepted Station.IsNextToDock(TileID)
+            - Checks whether a given tile is next to a dock.
+Returns true if this is the case

 [Line.Walker.nut] v.1
 The LineWalker class allows you to define a starting and endpoint, and then